snazy2000/SnipeitPS/docs/Get-Category.md

 ```

 ### -url
-URL of Snipeit system, can be set using Set-Info command
+Url of Snipeit system, can be set using Set-Info command

 ```yaml
 Type: String